open-ephys/acq-board-docs/source/User-Manual/Peripheral-devices.rst

 Analog Input
 *************************************
 **Analog inputs are used for equipment that measures continuous signals, for instance a measurement distance or intensity.
-This could be anything from a power meter, thermometer, a running wheel etc.**
+This could be anything from a power meter, thermometer, a running wheel, etc.**

 There are eight analog inputs on the board, which use the 16-bit ADC161S262 chip from Texas Instruments.
-By sending this data to the acquisition board, the FPGA will timestamp the acquisition using the same clock as the ephys data and can display the incoming data alongside your ephys.
+By sending this data to the acquisition board, the FPGA will timestamp the analog inputs using the same clock as the ephys data and can display the incoming data alongside your ephys.

 .. _analoginrange:

 Changing the Analog Input Range
 ---------------------------------------
 The default setting is to have the ADCs run from -5 to +5V, although in practice the actual range is ±4.5V (up through Acquisition Board version 2.2).
 If you need to go up to 5V, the ADC must be switched to 0-5V mode.
 To switch the ADC range, open up the case of the acquisition board and move the jumpers near the ADC input HDMI (marked 'analog input range selector') to the two pins farther away from the edge of the board.
-Different channels can have different jumper settings, but make sure you record which is which!
+Different channels can have different jumper settings, so make sure you record which is which!
 There's no way for the software to know the setting for each channel.
 Channel 1 is the rightmost jumper (closer to the headstage inputs), Channel 8 is the leftmost jumper.

 There are three settings for the analog input: